 Avoid excess idling.
-Excessive idling causes carbon buildup, engine slobber, and soot loading of the Diesel Particulate Filter (DPF).
-These issues are harmful to the engine.
+Excessive idling causes carbon buildup, engine slobber and soot loading of the Diesel Particulate Filter (DPF).
+Excess idling can be harmful to the engine.

 Gauge readings should be observed and the data should be recorded frequently while the engine is operating.
 Comparing the data over time will help to determine normal readings for each gauge.
 Comparing data over time will also help detect abnormal operating developments.
 Significant changes in the readings should be investigated.